safich/Evaluation-using-Monte-Carlo/README.md

-# Evaluation of return on investment using Monte-Carlo
+# Assessment of return on investment using Monte-Carlo
 A program with graphical user interface developed for specific needs of company.
 It uses normal distribution function in calculations of several parameters using
 Monte-Carlo distribution allowing financial specialists evaluate profitability of investment project